Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Introduction

-In online communities, vibe coding often refers to a prompt-to-product workflow where high-level creative intent (``the vibe'') is turned into functional artifacts with minimal setup, sometimes skipping human-led review or manual edits.
+In online communities, vibe coding often refers to a prompt-to-product workflow where high-level creative intent (``the vibe'') is translated into functional artifacts with minimal setup using generative agents, sometimes skipping human-led review or manual edits.
 Academic work has since expanded the concept: Horvat~\cite{Horvat2025whatisvibecoding} frames vibe coding as a paradigm where developers act as high-level coordinators, guiding AI through iterative prompts rather than writing line-by-line code; Sarkar et al.~\cite{sarkar2025vibecodingprogrammingconversation} describe it as programming through dialogue; and Meske et al.~\cite{Meske2025vibecodingreconfigurationintent} emphasize how it reconfigures intent mediation by redistributing epistemic labor between humans and machines.
-In this paper, we adopt a broad definition of vibe coding that reflects professional practice: while workflows are conversational and intent-driven, they still involve manual debugging, verification, and refinement.
+In this paper, we adopt a broad definition of vibe coding that reflects emerging professional practice: while workflows are conversational and intent-driven, they still involve human-led debugging, verification, and iterative refinement.
 This broader definition distinguishes our work from narrower notions of ``pure vibe coding'' that are limited to quick, disposable prototypes.
-We frame vibe coding as relevant to professional UX workflows involving manual debugging, verification, and collaboration, even though many participants currently use it mainly for personal projects or early-stage prototyping rather than production.
-Despite its rapid spread, little empirical research has examined vibe coding's implications for UX workflows, cross-functional collaboration, and organizational adoption~\cite{Subramonyam2025prompting_genai}.
-Questions remain about how these tools fit into established pipelines, how they reshape human–human and human–AI collaboration, and how professional roles should be defined when the boundaries between UX designers, front-end engineers, and product managers are increasingly blurred~\cite{Li2024}.
+We frame vibe coding as relevant to product team workflows involving manual debugging, verification, and collaboration, even though many participants currently use it mainly for personal projects or early-stage prototyping rather than production.
+Our scope also accounts for the recent uptake of what is being called ``agentic coding'' or ``agentic engineering'', terms which imply a higher degree of autonomous AI involvement than vibe coding \cite{sapkota2025vibecodingvsagentic}.
+Despite its rapid spread, little empirical research has examined vibe coding's implications for product design and development workflows, cross-functional collaboration, and organizational adoption~\cite{Subramonyam2025prompting_genai}.
+Open questions remain about how these tools fit with established pipelines, how they reshape human–human and human–AI collaboration, and how product-focused professional roles should be defined when the boundaries between UX designers, front-end engineers, and product managers or owners become increasingly blurred (cf.,~\cite{Li2024,vibe-coding-imperative-2025,Takaffoli2024design}).
 To this end, we ask: